Sergei Bondarchuk: Film career

 In 1948, Bondarchuk made his film debut in The Young Guard directed by Sergei Gerasimov.
-In 1952, he was awarded the Stalin Prize for the leading role in the film Taras Shevchenko.
-At the age of 32, he became the youngest Soviet actor ever to receive the top dignity of People's Artist of the USSR.
+In 1952, he was awarded the Stalin Prize for the leading role in the film Taras Shevchenko; that same year, at the age of 32, he became the youngest Soviet actor ever to receive the top dignity of People's Artist of the USSR.
 In 1955, he starred with his future wife Irina Skobtseva in Othello.
 In 1959, he made his directorial debut with Fate of a Man, based on Mikhail Sholokhov's short story of the same name.
 The film was internationally acclaimed upon its release.

 Bondarchuk earned international fame with his epic production of Tolstoy's War and Peace, which on original release totaled more than seven hours of cinema, took six years to complete and won Bondarchuk, who both directed and acted the role of Pierre Bezukhov, the Academy Award for Best Foreign Language Film in 1968.
 The year after his victory, in 1969, he starred as Martin with Yul Brynner and Orson Welles in the Yugoslav epic Battle of Neretva, directed by Veljko Bulajic.

 His first English-language film was 1970's Waterloo, produced by Dino De Laurentiis.
 In Europe, the critics called it remarkable for the epic battle scenes and details in capturing the Napoleonic era.
 However, it failed at the box office.
 To prevent running into hurdles with the Soviet government, he joined the Communist Party in 1970.
 A year later, he was appointed president of the Union of Cinematographers, while he continued his directing career, steering toward political films, directing Boris Godunov before being dismissed from the semi-governmental post in 1986.

 In 1973, he was the president of the Jury at the 8th Moscow International Film Festival.

 In 1975, he directed They Fought for Their Country, which was entered into the 1975 Cannes Film Festival.
 In 1982 came Red Bells, based on John Reed's Ten Days That Shook the World (which serves as the film's alternative title).
 His 1986 film Boris Godunov was also screened at Cannes that year.

 Bondarchuk's last feature film, and his second in English, was an epic TV version of Sholokhov's And Quiet Flows the Don, starring Rupert Everett.
 It was filmed in 1992–1993 but premiered on Channel One only in November 2006, as there were disputes concerning the Italian studio that was co-producing over unfavorable clauses in his contract, which left the tapes locked in a bank vault.
 After his death, the film remained locked for several years until it was recovered and released in 2006.

 In 1995, he was posthumously awarded an honorable diploma for contribution to cinema at the 19th Moscow International Film Festival.